3xbun/elab-cpe/README.md

-# elab-cpe
+E - Lab | Computer Science Engineering
+---
-For store some Python code I am using during study Computer Science
+For store some Python's code that I am creating during a study in Computer Science subject.